Doctor of Philosophy (PhD)

-At the end of the first 12 months of full-time study (or the part-time equivalent) candidates must present an extended thesis proposal for approval by their thesis committee.
+At the end of the first 12 months of full-time study (or the part-time equivalent) candidates must present an extended thesis proposal (8000–10,000 words) for approval by their thesis committee.
 This proposal should include a critical review of relevant literature and an outline of the student's proposed methodology.
-The thesis proposal should be 8000–10,000 words.
 Upon completion of this probationary period, the faculty will review the candidate's work and shall either confirm the candidate's status or terminate the candidature.

-At the end of the first 12 months of full-time study (or the part-time equivalent) candidates must present a thesis proposal for approval by their thesis committee.
+At the end of the first 12 months of full-time study (or the part-time equivalent) candidates must present a thesis proposal (8000–10,000 words) for approval by their thesis committee.
 This proposal should extend the research proposal presented in the candidate's original application and should include a critical review of relevant literature and an outline of the student's proposed methodology.
-The research proposal should be 8000–10,000 words.
 Candidature will be confirmed once the coursework (see above) has been satisfactorily completed and the thesis proposal has been approved by the student's thesis committee.
 (See note 2.)

 - A thesis or dissertation that is based solely on a review of the literature is not acceptable for direct admission to the PhD.

 - The final decision regarding acceptance of the thesis proposal rests with the student's thesis proposal committee.
 If the candidate does meet all of their probationary requirements, they will be required to change candidature to the MPhil degree.